 Your kids can be official General Motors test drivers!

 Riders get to assist with the concept and design phase before buckling in for a wild ride.

 Topping out at a very quick 65 mph, you will traverse uneven terrain, speed around hairpin turns, and take some steeply banked curves.

 3. Soarin’ (Epcot)

-What are your favorite rides at Disney World for kids?
+What are your favorite rides or attractions for school-aged kids at Disney World?
 Tell us in the comments!